cloudogu/sudo-kubeconfig/README.md

 ## Motivation

-The [kubectl sudo](https://github.com/postfinance/kubectl-sudo) plugin describes a powerful concept to prevent accidental `kubectl apply` to clusters: Using kuberentes' `impersonate` functionality as a `sudo` mechanism.
+The [kubectl sudo](https://github.com/postfinance/kubectl-sudo) and [helm sudo](https://github.com/cloudogu/helm-sudo) plugins use a powerful concept to prevent accidental `kubectl apply` or `helm install` to clusters: Using kuberentes' `impersonate` functionality as a `sudo` mechanism.

-`kubectl sudo` implements this as a plugin to `kubectl`.
-This provides a good developer experience but is restricted to `kubectl. `
+The plugins provide a good developer experience but are restricted to `kubectl` and `helm`.

-What about other CLIs that rely on kubeconfig such as helm, k9s, velero, fluxctl, istioctl, etc.?
+What about other CLIs that rely on kubeconfig such as k9s, velero, fluxctl, istioctl, etc.?
 Can this mechanism be used for them as well?
-This provides an option for that: a "sudo-context".
+This repo provides an option for that: a "sudo-context".
 The sudo-context is a duplicate of your usual context in kubeconfig that uses the same cluster but a different user.
 This user sets `as` and `as-groups` just like `kubectl sudo` does.